 It takes several weeks before test results are available.
-You meet with your genetic counselor again to learn your test results, discuss their implications and go over your options.
+You meet with your genetic counselor to learn your test results, discuss their implications and go over your options.
 Federal and state laws help ensure the privacy of your genetic information and protect against discrimination in health insurance and employment.

 - BRCA1 and BRCA2: Cancer risk and genetic testing.
 National Cancer Institute. http://www.cancer.gov/cancertopics/factsheet/Risk/BRCA.
-Accessed Dec.
-1, 2010.
+Accessed June 3, 2013.

-- Isaacs C, et al. Genetic testing for breast and ovarian cancer. http://www.uptodate.com/home/index.html.
-Accessed Dec.
-1, 2010.
+- Isaacs C, et al. Genetic testing for hereditary breast and ovarian cancer syndrome. http://www.uptodate.com/home.
+Accessed June 3, 2013.